-Kendall and Kylie Jenner Respond to Tupac T-Shirt Lawsuit, Say Only 2 Shirts Sold
+The Tupac Shakur T-Shirt Lawsuit Against Kendall and Kylie Jenner Has Officially Been Dropped

-Kendall and Kylie Jenner have gotten into hot water over their eponymous line's controversial T-shirts, which superimposed their faces over the likes of music greats Tupac Shakur, the Notorious B.I.G., Led Zeppelin, and The Doors, among others.
+Kendall and Kylie Jenner got into hot water over their eponymous line's controversial T-shirts, which superimposed their faces over the likes of music greats Tupac Shakur, the Notorious B.I.G., Led Zeppelin, and The Doors, among others.

 Ultimately they pulled the shirts and apologized, but not before they faced a fierce public backlash.
-And now, the famous sisters are preparing to defend themselves legally.
+The famous sisters then had to prepare to defend themselves legally.

-On Friday L.A. photographer Michael Miller filed a lawsuit against the Jenners and reportedly claims that he did not give them permission to use his photos of Tupac Shakur.
-And the Kendall + Kylie brand released a statement on Monday with a response.
+L.A. photographer Michael Miller filed a lawsuit against the Jenners and reportedly claimed that he did not give them permission to use his photos of Tupac Shakur.
+And the Kendall + Kylie brand released a statement with a response.

 VIDEO: Kendall Jenner’s Got a Huge Ring on Her Wedding Finger

-Note: Update: Good news for Kendall and Kylie: The Tupac lawsuit against them has officially been dropped.
-Nine months after Miller's lawsuit was originally reported, it has been settled.
-Both parties are requesting to dismiss it.